How Much Does Roof Vent Installation Cost?

 Here are some additional options:

-Replacing a roof vent with either new vents or new slates/tiles (if suitable and safe) will likely last several hours, but as with installing roof vents for the first time, it will depend on a variety of factors.
+Replacing a roof vent with either new vents or new slates/tiles (if suitable and safe) will likely take several hours.

 The above costs assume that several roof vents are being replaced.
 Simply replacing one roof vent would be noticeably less expensive.